Joe Sambito

-Joseph Charles Sambito (born June 28, 1952) is a former pitcher in Major League Baseball who played for the Houston Astros (1976–1982, 1984), New York Mets (1985) and Boston Red Sox (1986–1987).
+Joseph Charles Sambito (born June 28, 1952) is an American former pitcher in Major League Baseball who played for the Houston Astros (1976–1982, 1984), New York Mets (1985) and Boston Red Sox (1986–1987).
 He batted and threw left-handed.

 Early life

-He graduated from Bethpage High School in Bethpage, New York.
+He graduated from Bethpage High School in Bethpage, New York in 1970.
+He attended Adelphi University in Garden City, New York on scholarship to play both baseball, as a pitcher, and football, as a wide receiver.

+Sambito was an NCAA baseball All-American in 1973.
+The same year, he was drafted in the 17th round of the Major League Baseball draft by the Houston Astros.
 A fastball and slider specialist, Sambito was a starter in the minors, as he led the Southern League in strikeouts at Double-A Columbus in 1975.
-A year later he was promoted to the Astros, where he moved into a relief role.
+A year later he was promoted to the Astros, where he moved into a critical left-handed relief role.

 Major league career

 Sambito was called to the majors in July of the 1976 season.
 He made his first pitching appearance on July 20 in relief of Tom Griffin while facing the Pittsburgh Pirates (Griffin had managed just one out on six batters of the first inning).
 Sambito pitched 42/3 innings while allowing three runs on seven hits with two walks.

 Sambito made appearances in twenty games that year, which included four starts and eight times called to finish a game.
 It was during the season that he had his only complete game in the majors.
 On August 29, he beat the St. Louis Cardinals with a four-hit performance that also served as his only shutout.
 On September 24, he collected his first save.
 He went 3–2 with 531/3 innings pitched on 26 strikeouts and fourteen walks.
-The following year, he was sent to pitch in further games, appearing in 54 (with only one start) that resulted in seven saves in 89 innings pitched while striking out 67 batters with 24 walks on a 5–5 record.
+The following year he appeared in 54 games (with only one start) that resulted in seven saves in 89 innings pitched.
+He struck out 67 batters with 24 walks on a 5–5 record.